 Snowfall is a beautiful natural phenomenon to experience and witness.
 Little flakes fall from the sky and melt in your hands.
 It is the time to go out and play with your friends.
 It truly is the weather to enjoy making snow angels, having snow fights, creating a snowman, and going snow diving.

-But after every play time, comes the responsibility to clean up.
-Similarly, it is a very hard task to get rid of the snow after you are done enjoying yourself.
+But after every playtime comes the responsibility to clean up.
+Similarly, it is a tough task to get rid of the snow after enjoying yourself.

 Removing snow from driveways and sidewalks is a very tough job.
 When it has been snowing for hours, a deep layer of white can form over the world outside.